-The Congruence Engine is a three-year research project starting in November 2021 that will use the latest digital techniques to connect industrial history collections held in different locations.
-It is one of five ‘Discovery Projects’ funded by the Arts and Humanities Research Council under the ‘Towards a National Collection’ funding stream.
+It was one of five ‘Discovery Projects’ funded by the Arts and Humanities Research Council under the ‘Towards a National Collection’ funding stream.

-We will create the prototype of a digital toolbox for everyone fascinated by our industrial past to connect an unprecedented range of items from the nation’s collection to tell the stories about our history that they want to tell; we will ask: What was it like then?
+We set out to create the prototype of a digital toolbox – for everyone fascinated by our industrial past – to connect an unprecedented range of items from the nation’s collection so that they can tell the stories about our history that they want to tell; we asked: What was it like then?
 How does our past bear on our present and future?

 Until now, historians and curators have become used to a world where it has only been possible to work with a small selection of the sources – museum objects, archive documents, pictures, films, maps, or publications, for example – potentially relevant to the history they want to explore.
-We hope to overcome this major constraint on the histories that can be created and shared with the wider public in museums, publications and online.
+In Congruence Engine our team of 15 researchers, 15 investigators and project partners worked to overcome this major constraint on the histories that can be created by curators and historians, whether they do history for fun or as a job.

 PROJECT PARTNERS